Table of Contents

 From this part of the editor animations can be added, adjusted and previewed.
 Additionally, layers can be selected from the timeline, and can be dragged and dropped up and down on the timeline to modify which appear in front and which behind.

 It can be equally compared to both a timeline in a typical video editing application, and a layers panel in a typical graphic design application or the Keyframes panel), click the Anim To button, then click the Reverse “IN” toggle at the bottom of the Basics panel:

-Now that you know just how easy it is to apply preset animations to your layers, on the next page of the manual we’ll take a look at how to make sure the content you have modified is responsive.
+Now that you know just how easy it is to apply preset animations to your layers, on the next page of the manual we’ll take a look at how to add similar preset animations between slides.